aws-amplify/docs/android/how-to-android-kinesis-data-stream.md

 recorder.saveRecord("MyData".getBytes(), "MyStreamName")
 recorder.submitAllRecords()
 ```
 For the :code:`saveRecord()` request above to work, you would have to have created a stream named `MyStreamName`.
-You can create new streams in the [Amazon Kinesis console] (https://console.aws.amazon.com/kinesis).
+You can create new streams in the [Amazon Kinesis console](https://console.aws.amazon.com/kinesis).

 If `submitAllRecords()` is called while the app is online, requests will be sent and removed from the disk.
 If `submitAllRecords()` is called while the app is offline, requests will be kept on disk until `submitAllRecords()` is called while online.
 This applies even if you lose your internet connection midway through a submit.
 So if you save ten requests, call `submitAllRecords()`, send five, and then lose the Internet connection, you have five requests left on disk.
 These remaining five will be sent the next time `submitAllRecords()` is invoked online.